Pez Whatley: Professional wrestling career

 He went to the NWA's Jim Crockett Promotions in 1985 and often teamed with Jimmy Valiant against members of Paul Jones' Army.
-He frequently teamed with The Barbarian and Baron von Raschke in their war against Valiant, and would frequently spit on his opponents during matches.
+He turned on Valiant, and frequently teamed with The Barbarian and Baron von Raschke in their war against Valiant, and would frequently spit on his opponents during matches.
 He eventually lost a hair vs. hair match to Valiant and was shaved bald.
 In 1986, during a short stint when Dusty Rhodes was NWA Champion, Whatley appeared to freelance during a TV interview and made the announcers visibly uncomfortable when he said that he wanted to become the first black NWA Champion.

 In late 1987, Whatley had left Jones and started teaming with Tiger Conway Jr. as "The Jive Tones".
 They did not have much success, and Whatley left for Florida in 1988.
 He was part of Kevin Sullivan's goon squad in Florida and departed for Alabama shortly after his arrival.

 In Alabama's Southeast Championship Wrestling, Whatley became "Willie B. Hert" and was one of the top faces for the company.

 In the early 1990s Pez Whatley had a short stint in Japan's UWFi.
 He also worked for the World Wrestling Federation as an enhancement talent on their weekly television programs from January 1990 until April 1991, putting over many of the WWF's top stars.
 He also picked up a few victories on house shows, most notably over Buddy Rose, Paul Diamond and The Genius.
 Whatley then made sporadic appearances in World Championship Wrestling throughout the 90s as an enhancement talent as well as appearances at the 1995 and 1996 World War 3 events until his in-ring retirement in 1998, becoming a backstage worker for WCW and an assistant trainer at the WCW Power Plant.

 Whatley was inducted into the WWE Hall of Fame class of 2021 as a legacy member.